DhirenChhapgar/WIPKB/README.md

 ### Installation

 ##### Install customization deployment package
-1. Download PXLotSertialNbrAttributeExtPkg.zip from this repository
+1. Download PXAmazonIntegrationPkg.zip from this repository
 2. In your Acumatica ERP instance, navigate to System -> Customization -> Customization Projects (SM204505), import PXLotSertialNbrAttributeExtPkg.zip as a customization project
 3. Publish customization project.